 Randolph College offers students interested in various aspects of the performing arts a rich array of opportunities and experiences that foster a spirit of community and artistic collegiality.
 The Performing Arts Department produces two or three theatre productions each year, where students work alongside Theatre faculty and visiting guest artists in Thoresen Theatre, the Lab Theatre, and the Mabel K. Whiteside Greek Theatre.
 Student productions, workshops, and classroom projects round out the season.
 Theatre productions provide opportunities for students in performance, design, management, and technology, both as an extra-curricular activity and for academic credit.
 Theatre majors often join the artistic team on a main stage production for their senior capstone project.
 Throughout the year, the Performing Arts Department brings in visiting artists who teach, choreograph, and stage works for the Annual Spring Dance Concert.
-Whether creating original works or re-staging others, the choreography highlights a broad variety of styles.
-In recent years, Paul Taylor's Esplanade, Isadora Duncan's Dance of the Furies, and Takehiro Ueyama's Footsteps in the Snow have been performed.
+Whether creating original works or re-staging others, the choreography highlights a broad variety of styles, including contemporary, tap, and musical theatre dance.

-The Chorale, Touch of Harmony, and Chamber Orchestra are directed by music faculty.
+The Chorale and Chamber Orchestra are directed by music faculty.
 Participation in these groups carries academic credit.
-Chorale prepares four programs per year including Christmas Vespers and the Spring Concert.
-Touch of Harmony (a vocal jazz ensemble) presents several programs in the community and on campus.
+Chorale prepares four programs per year including Candlelight Concert and the Spring Music Concert.
 Chamber Orchestra has established a reputation in the Lynchburg area for fine and enjoyable performances of quality repertoire.
 The ensemble provides a rare and valuable opportunity for students to perform masterworks side by side with area professional musicians.
-Students may also join one of two student-run acapella groups.
+Students may also join one of the student-run acapella groups.
+Students also have the opportunity to perform in multidisciplinary productions of the Department of Performing Arts, such as Wildcat Weekend Showcase or the Randolph Cabaret.